 the audio.
 In most cases the input signal is recorded by a single-microphone.
 The source of the noise

 in such recording may vary from the environment (background) noise to the machine, electronics,

 What professionals say about BRIL

-Tony Bartosiewicz from Dynalec Corporation after testing BRIL integration on Dynallec LPC2387FBD100 microcontroller board
+Tony Bartosiewicz from Dynalec Corporation after testing BRIL integration on Dynallec LPC2387FBD100 microcontroller device

 "I just wanted to let you know that I've had a little time to test the software you sent.
 Everyone that I've demoed it for has been very impressed with the noise reduction.
 The processing delays appear to be within an acceptable range (subjectively speaking)."